tmanbarton/cs314Project/reports/checklist.md

 - Should the upper bound of arrays be equal to the size of the array or size-1?
 - If character strings are used, is a delimiter explicitly assigned?
 - Is there any possibility of a buffer overflow?
+- Does the variable need to be constant?
+Should it be if it is not?
+- Do all variables have a descriptive, yet concise name that follows the naming convention deicded on?

 ### Control faults